 First and foremost, "nîya ayisiyiniw ôma ohci asiskiy (I am a human of this earth)."

-Lana Whiskeyjack is nehiyaw treaty band member from from Saddle Lake Cree Nation in Treaty Six, Alberta.
-She has been described as a visual storyteller, scholartist, and arts actionist.
-She is a multidisciplinary artist, scholar, and author, now based in amiskwaciy waskahikan, Edmonton.
-Her current research project explores ancestral wisdom and issues around the theme of (re)connecting to the spirit of nêhiyawêwin (Cree language), nêhiyaw gender worldviews, and the iskwew (woman) body relation to the cosmic and earth within 13 moon teachings through arts-based practices.
-She is featured in a documentary about confronting and transcending historical trauma through her arts-based practice titled, “Lana Gets Her Talk” (2017).
+Lana Whiskeyjack is nêhiyaw treaty band member from Saddle Lake Cree Nation in Treaty Six, Alberta.
+She is a visual storyteller, multidisciplinary scholarartist, author, and public speaker based in amiskwaciwâskahikan (ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ) Edmonton, where she is an associate professor in the department of Women's and Gender Studies, University of Alberta.
+Her Indigenous arts-based research portfolio explores womanhood, sexual health, nêhiyaw gender diversity, kinshipand governance systems, all grounded in the spirit of nêhiyawêwin (Cree language) and ancestral practices.
+She is featured in a documentary about confronting and transcending historical trauma through her arts-based practice titled, “Lana Gets Her Talk” (Director Beth Wishart MacKenzie, 2017).

 Creating art is ceremony.
 When I go into my creative mode, I am connecting to a higher spiritual intelligence and ancestral wisdom.
-My art is a way to build kinship, not just with other humans but with more than human kin.
-Art is a way to share but also protect knowledge.
+My art helps connect me to spirit of the land, cosmos, and kakiyaw niwâhkôhmakanak.
+Art is a way to walk in beauty in this world, while also expressing the injustices that impact the original humans of this land.
+Art is a spiritual language that helps to steward and protect our ancestral knowledge.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.